-- o The touching of the private body parts of another person (buttocks, groin, breasts), - o for the purpose of sexual gratification, - o forcibly, - o and/or against that person's will (non-consensually), - or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.
+- o The touching of the private body parts of another person (buttocks, groin, breasts), - o for the purpose of sexual gratification, - o forcibly - o and/or against that person's will (non-consensually), - or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity.

-7 Sexual acts include:
+&lt;sup>7 Sexual acts include:

-8 This would include having another person touch you sexually, forcibly, or without their consent.
+&lt;sup>8 This would include having another person touch you sexually, forcibly, or without their consent.

-- 1) Non-forcible sexual intercourse, - 2) with a person who is under the statutory age of consent of sixteen. - 4) Dating Violence, defined as: - a. violence, - b. on the basis of sex, - c. committed by a person, - d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant. - i.
-The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition- - ii.
+- ii.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - iii.
-Dating violence does not include acts covered under the definition of domestic violence. - 5) Domestic Violence, defined as: - a. violence, - b. on the basis of sex, - c. committed by a current or former spouse or intimate partner of the Complainant, - d. by a person with whom the Complainant shares a child in common, or - e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of [insert your state here], or - g. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Massachusetts.
+Dating violence does not include acts covered under the definition of domestic violence. - 5) Domestic Violence, defined as: - a. violence. - b. on the basis of sex, - c. committed by a current or former spouse or intimate partner of the Complainant, - d. by a person with whom the Complainant shares a child in common, or - e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of [insert your state here], or - by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Massachusetts.